ZanderMonc/NanoWeb/README.md

 	Users can export to JSON for use in NanoWeb Analysis or similar.
 ### Known issues in NanoWeb Prepare

     tooltip hitboxes are too small, making it difficult to hover over a datapoint.

     zooming in and out is not smooth.

+    Exporting to JSON is not working.
+### Features of NanoWeb Analysis

+    Users can upload a JSON file from NanoWeb Prepare or similar.

+    Users can select a file from the JSON file to view.

+    Users can select a range of files from the JSON file to view.
+### Known issues in NanoWeb Analysis

+    GUI scale and usability is poor to select a range of files.

+    Loading time is poor for large number of experiments.

+    Analysis tools not implemented.

+    Exporting process log not implemented.